 Getting into the details, however, this process begins to get a little tricky.
 When you factor in everything you need to spend money on — from crayons and dish soap to salaries and rent — costs will begin to add up quickly.

 Thorough budget planning will help make it easier to make important decisions, including:

-- Which items are essential to run your business and which are nice-to-haves?
+- Which items are essential to running your business and which are nice to have?

 - How many children will you need to enroll to sustain your business?

 - How much will you need to charge in order to cover all of your expenses?

 Whether you’re an accounting wiz or your eyes glaze over when looking at numbers, don’t worry — budgeting can be done by anyone.
 As long as you carefully think things through and list everything out line-by-line, you’ll be able to create a budget that works for you.

 If you haven’t opened your center yet, see our post on the pros & cons of opening a preschool to help make sure it’s the right decision for you.